 Beautyberry

-If you're looking for a dazzling plant to attract birds to your yard, look no further than beautyberry.
-This Florida native is scientifically known as Callicarpa americana, and its bright purple fruits are some of the most striking around.
+If you’re looking for a dazzling plant to attract birds to your yard, look no further than beautyberry.

 Characteristics

 Small, pale lavender-pink flowers appear along the branches from spring to summer and then mature into jewel-like fruits by September.
 The showy clusters of shiny purple fruits are densely packed and encircle the woody stems.
-If not devoured first by birds, the fruits will persist for several weeks after the plant drops its leaves.
-There's also a variety of C. americana called ‘Lactea’ that has white, pearlescent fruit.
+If not devoured first by birds or small mammals, the fruits will remain for several weeks after the plant drops its leaves, staying on as black dried fruits.

 In terms of size, C. americana has the largest fruit (4-5 mm in diameter).
 The drupes of C. japonica are slightly smaller (2-3 mm in diameter), while those of C. dichotoma are much smaller (1-2 mm in diameter).
-Finding the non-native species for purchase may be difficult depending on your area.

 Planting and Care